Collab-Hub-io/Collab-Hub-Pd-Client/README.md

 ## Getting Started

 1. Download the Collab-Hub-Pd-Client folder using the green Code button near the top of this page.
 Either choose "Download ZIP" or, if you're comfortable using git, you can clone the repo.
-2. The bundle includes the Pd externals of [udpreceive] and [udpsend] from the *iemnet* library.
+2. This package includes the Pd externals of [udpreceive] and [udpsend] from the *iemnet* library.
 3. Download and install Node.js from https://nodejs.org.
 4. Download and install Pd from https://puredata.info.
-5. Navigate to the downloaded the Collab-Hub-Pd-Client.
-If you downloaded the bundle as a ZIP, unzip it, and then naviagate to that folder.
+5. Navigate to the downloaded Collab-Hub-Pd-Client package folder.
+If you downloaded the package as a ZIP, then unzip it, and naviagate to that folder.
 6. From your operating system's Terminal/Command Prompt, <br/>
 type ```node main.js``` -- this will start the Client using its default settings:
    - connecting to ch-server.herokuapp.com